- human albumin

 The safety and efficacy of the use of Albumin (Human) solution in paediatric patients have not been established in company-sponsored clinical trials.

 Limited data on the use of Flexbumin 200 g/l in children are available, therefore no recommendations on the posology can be made.
 In general, the product should only be administered to these individuals if the benefits clearly outweigh the potential risks.

 Method of Administration

 Flexbumin 200 g/l can be directly administered by the intravenous route, or it can also be diluted in an isotonic solution (e.g. 5 % glucose or 0.9 % sodium chloride).
 For instructions on dilution of the medicinal product before administration, see section 6.6.

-The infusion rate should be adjusted according to the individual circumstances and the indication.
+The infusion-rate should be adjusted according to the individual circumstances and the indication.

-In plasma exchange the infusion rate should be adjusted to the rate of removal.
+In plasma exchange the infusion-rate should be adjusted to the rate of removal.